butopea/odoo-ventor-tech/ventor_base/doc/index.rst

 |

+* 16.0.2.2.0 (2025-xx-xx)
+    - Added the settings "Show only lots from source location" to the Warehouse Operations, Batch Picking, Cluster Picking, Wave Picking menus

 * 16.0.2.1.0 (2025-03-31)
     - Added the settings "Start count from zero" to the Inventory Adjustments menu
     - Added the settings "Show description from product" to the Warehouse Operations, Batch Picking, Cluster Picking, Wave Picking menus